 still will remain unspoken forever:

 I speak in secret, speaking to thee.

-If you wish to make any comment on this theory, please email me.
+I will be pleased if you wish to provide any feedback or ask any question on this theory.
+If so please email me.
 Thank you.